super-heavy-milk/blog/content/posts/on-layoffs.md

 At this point in the story, it's the mid-2010s.

 The [learn to code](https://en.wikipedia.org/wiki/Learn_to_Code) meme hasn't yet calcified into a bitter joke, and has fully saturated the cultural collective unconscious.
 I'm just the right combination of curious, desperate and impressionable to get caught up in the undertow and so I resign myself to learning the drudgery of _feeding a computer cryptic instructions till it does things_.
-Plus, it seems like that's where all the other failed creative types are ending up, so I might as well hop on the bandwagon.
+Plus, it seems like that's where all the other failed creative types are ending up, so I might as well try to catch the wave.

 This turns out to be lengthy process for me, involving community college, learning calculus in my mid-20s, grad school, and IBM Mainframes.